trpc/trpc/www/docs/client/links/httpBatchLink.md

 - either `response.body.getReader()` is a function that returns a `ReadableStreamDefaultReader<Uint8Array>` object
 - or `response.body` is a `Uint8Array` `Buffer`

+> ⚠️ `stream` _mode_ is not supported on aws lambda.
+It should not break anything if enabled, but will not have any effect.

 ## Reference